-Emetrol is a human over-the-counter medication used for nausea and vomiting.
-There are good reasons why such a product could appeal to dog owners.
+Emetrol is an over-the-counter medication used for nausea and vomiting.
+There are good reasons why such a product would appeal to dog owners.
 If you are researching nausea treatments for your dog you’ve come to the right place.

-Many of us worry when our dogs start vomiting, but it’s completely normal for dogs to get sick during their lives as they tend to eat things they shouldn’t out of the garden or while out on walks.
+Many of us worry when our dogs start vomiting, but it’s completely normal for dogs to vomit sometimes.
+They tend to eat things they shouldn’t, mostly while out on walks.

 Can I Give My Dog Emetrol?
 Answer: Yes

-Emetrol is quite safe for dogs, though your vet will need to advise you on the dosage requirements based on your dog’s size.
+Emetrol is quite safe for dogs, though your vet should advise you on the dosage which is primarily based on your dog’s size.

-The advantage of Emetrol is the sweet cherry liquid is quite appealing to dogs, making it easier to administer than a tablet.
+The advantage of Emetrol is that the sweet cherry liquid is quite appealing to dogs.
+This makes it easier to administer than a tablet.
 This being said, if your dog is really ill and can’t keep anything down you may have to use a syringe and squirt it down their throat.

-While vomiting isn’t fatal to dogs, dehydration is.
-It’s very easy for a dog that is sick to get dehydrated.
-The only way to ensure this doesn’t happen is to monitor them closely and keep offering them water, if they won’t drink.
-Wet your finger and rub the water in their mouths every half an hour or so.
-You can also rub some maple syrup or honey on their gums to keep their sugar levels up and reduce the risk of glaucoma.
+Wet your finger and rub the water in their mouths every half an hour or so if necessary.
+You can also use maple syrup or honey on their gums to keep their sugar levels up and reduce the risk of glaucoma.

-You can always pull the skin up between their shoulder blades to see how quickly it bounces back.
-If it springs back into place your dog isn’t dehydrated, but if it takes a few seconds to shrink back into place, your dog is suffering with dehydration.
+Evaluated their hydration level by pulling the skin up between their shoulder blades to see how quickly it bounces back.
+If it springs back into place your dog isn’t dehydrated, but if it takes a few seconds to shrink back, your dog is likely suffering from dehydration.

-The vet may ask you to bring the dog in for a checkup and they may put him on a drip for a while to get fluid into his body and reduce the risk of dehydration.
-If he does have to go to the vet, he will probably only be in for a day or so before he can come home again.
+The veterinarian may ask you to bring your dog in for a checkup.
+It’s possible they will put your canine on a drip for a while to get desperately needed fluids into their body gradually reducing dehydration.
+Your dog may need to be at the clinic for a day or so before they can come home again.

-When your dog stops vomiting or comes home from the vet after being sick, you will want to start him on a very plain diet to help the stomach while it returns to normal.
+When your dog stops vomiting or comes home from the vet after being sick, there are things you should do for them.
+Start your dog out on a very plain diet to help the stomach while it returns to normal.
 A mixture of boiled rice and chicken is a great simple meal choice.

-Start by giving your dog a very small amount at regular intervals and watch to see if they get sick or can stomach it.
+Start by giving your dog small amounts at regular intervals.
+Watch to see if they get sick or can stomach it.
 If they are improving you can increase the amount of food for a couple of days before returning to their normal food.

-If your dog gets sick once it’s eaten, hold off on food for twelve hours but ensure there is plenty of fresh water available and then try again with a small amount of food thereafter.
+If your dog gets sick once they’ve eaten, hold off on food for twelve hours.
+Just ensure there’s plenty of fresh water available.
+Thereafter you can try again with a small amount of food.